 For each operand in a complex memory reference the assigned memory area must not be exceeded as the result of byte offset or length modification, otherwise AID does not execute the command and issues an error message.
 By combining the address selection (%@) with the pointer operator (->) you can exit from the symbolic level.
-You may then use the address of a data element without having to take note of its area boundaries.
+You may then use the address of a data element without having to take note of its area boundaries

 The data fields CFIELD and CFIELD1 each occupy 5 bytes.
 The last 2 bytes of CFIELD as well as the 3 following bytes are to be transferred to CFIELD1.
-AID would reject the following command as a violation of the CFIELD area: %MOVE CFIELD.3%L5 INTO CFIELD1
+AID would reject the following command as a violation of the CFIELD area:

+MOVE CELELD 3% 5 INTO CELELD1

-The correct command reads: %MOVE %@(CFIELD)->.3%L5 INTO CFIELD1
+The correct command reads:

+%MOVE %@(CFIELD)->.3%L5 INTO CFIELD1

-With the address selector you can use the address of a data field or complex memory reference as sender (see AID Core Manual, section 6.11).
+With the address selector you can use the address of a data field or complex memory reference as sender (see AID Core Manual).
 The address selector produces an address constant as a result.

-With the length selector you can use the length of a data field or complex memory reference as sender (see AID Core Manual, section 6.11).
+With the length selector you can use the length of a data field or complex memory reference as sender (see AID Core Manual).
 The length selector produces an integer as a result.

+'''

+%MOVE %L(FIELD1) INTO %OG

+'''

-%MOVE %L(FIELD1) INTO %0G The length of FIELD1 will be transferred.
+The length of FIELD1 will be transferred.